Here's why you may see heavy smoke in this Florida city for the next couple of days

 "Water streams from our apparatus cannot penetrate to the bottom of the pile, so the issue won't be completely mitigated for some time," Assistant Palm Bay Fire Chief John Ringleb said in a statement.

-At this time, there have been no reports of injuries or property damages.
+At this time, there have been no reports of injuries or property damage.